Bregman Circumcenters: Monotonicity and Forward Weak Convergence: Bregman circumcenter methods

 \subsection{Convergence of forward Bregman circumcenter methods}

 Motivated by the \cref{lemma:Fix}, to find a point in the intersection $ \cap_{i \in \I} \Fix T_{i} $, we prefer the backward and forward Bregman circumcenter mappings induced by $\mathcal{S}$ rather than the backward and forward Bregman pseudo-circumcenter mappings induced by $\mathcal{S}$ with smaller fixed point sets.
-Moreover, notice that comparing with the hypothesis of \cref{fact:CircumOperator}\cref{fact:CircumOperator:back} on the existence of the backward Bregman circumcenter, we don't have strong requirement for $f$ in the \cref{fact:CircumOperator}\cref{fact:CircumOperator:for} on the existence of the forward Bregman circumcenter.

-Therefore, we consider only on the convergence of sequences of iterations generated by forward Bregman circumcenter mappings in this work.
+Moreover, notice that comparing with the hypothesis of \cref{fact:CircumOperator}\cref{fact:CircumOperator:back} on the existence of the backward Bregman circumcenter, we don't have a strong requirement for $f$ in the \cref{fact:CircumOperator}\cref{fact:CircumOperator:for} on the existence of the forward Bregman circumcenter.
+Therefore, we consider only the convergence of sequences of iterations generated by forward Bregman circumcenter mappings in this work.

 The \emph{forward Bregman circumcenter method} generates the sequence of iterations of the forward Bregman circumcenter mapping.